 Employees and students may make copies of copyrighted materials that fall within the following guidelines.
-Where there is reason to believe the material to be copied does not fall within these guidelines, prior permission shall be obtained from the publisher or producer with the assistance of the [principal, teacher, teacher-librarian - choose all that apply or add others].
-Employees and students who fail to follow this procedure may be held personally liable for copyright infringement and may be subject to discipline by the board.
+Where there is reason to believe the material to be copied does not fall within these guidelines, prior permission shall be obtained from the publisher or producer with the assistance of the principal, teacher or librarian Employees and students who fail to follow this procedure may be held personally liable for copyright infringement and may be subject to discipline by the board.